trinity-y/cafe-hopper/README.md

 1. Connect to the database and seed it with initial data by running:
    ```
-   node db/seed.js
+   node seed.js
    ```

-2. The application will create sample users and cafes in the database.
+2. The script will create sample users and cafes in the database.

-## License

-This project is licensed under the MIT License.
+3. Query into the database and check whether the seeding was successful.